 The Equity Interests were acquired from ADM for U.S.\$450 million plus a contingent payment of up to U.S.\$60 million.
 Such contingent payment would be payable only if, during the 42 months following the closing of the ADM Transaction (ending on June 14, 2016), certain conditions are met in connection with (i) an increase in the market price of our stock over the closing price of our stock determined for purposes of the ADM Transaction (the "Closing Price") by the end of the 42-month period; (ii) the difference between the price of our stock established for public offers made by us and the Closing Price; (iii) the acquisition by a strategic investor of 15% or more of our capital stock or (iv) a reduction in the percentage of our shares that are considered to be held by the public at any time, starting from 26%.
-We maintain a reserve in the event that any or all of the foregoing contingent payment is made to Archer-Daniels-

-Midland.
-Payment of this contingent amount has been reserved for.
-See Note 28 to our audited consolidated financial statements as of December 31, 2017 and 2016 and for the years ended in said dates.
 The economic terms of the ADM Transaction were based on the terms contained in the offer made by a third party to ADM for the purchase of the Equity Interests.
 As a result of the ADM Transaction, ADM no longer holds an ownership interest in us.